1Forge/php-forex-quotes/README.md

 You can also implement in other way you wish using the API documented here: <a href="https://1forge.com/forex-data-api">https://1forge.com/forex-data-api</a>

-Please contact me at contact@1forge.com if you have any questions or requests
+Please contact me at contact@1forge.com if you have any questions or requests.

+This library is provided without warranty under the MIT license.